-Challenge number Detail of challenge 1 47% of PP are also SEND.
-2 Supporting children's attainment at every level in core areas with a specific focus in English and Maths 3 Many pupils are unable to access extended services and enrichment opportunities.
-4 Some families and children need pastoral support due to lack of engagement with a child's learning 5 Some home environments do not support learning digitally at home.
-6 Attendance has dropped this year
+Challenge number Detail of challenge 1 We have seen an increase in children with Social Emotional and Mental Health needs 2 Supporting children's attainment at every level in core areas with a specific focus in English and Maths 3 Many pupils are unable to access extended services and enrichment opportunities.
+4 Some families and children need pastoral support due to lack of engagement with a child's learning.
+5 Some home environments do not support learning digitally at home.
+6 Attendance will remain a focus this year